facorread/stationClock/README.md

 # User Guide

-Open https://facorread.github.io/examLecture/ in your phone.
-Type the class agenda using the model provided in the same webpage.
-As time progresses, the app will gray out past activities.
+Edit the list of times and activities directly on index.html using your text editor.

+Publish the page in your own website.
+An option for quick deployment is to use GitHub Pages.
+My particular address is https://facorread.github.io/lectureClock/

+Open the published page in your phone or tablet.
+As time progresses, the app will highlight activities that are in progress using the green color, and when 2 minutes are left to finish an activity, the highlight color will be red.

 # Questions

 Q. How do I change the colors, fonts, or sizes?
 How can I move the clock?

-Use Chrome Developer Tools.
+Use Chrome Developer Tools or your favorite text editor to edit the html, css or javascript code.